Aislaby, Scarborough: Demography

 The Parish area is approximately 1,086 acre.
 According to the 2011 UK census, Aislaby parish had a population of 243, in 164 dwellings, a reduction on the 2001 UK census figure of 280.

 Community

 The village lies within the catchment area of Stakesby Community Primary School in Whitby for Primary Education and of Eskdale School and Caedmon College Whitby for Secondary Education.

 Religion

-There is a church in the village dedicated to St Margaret built in 1897.
-This had replaced a 1732 building that itself had replaced the earlier medieval church.
+St Margarets' Church, Aislaby was built in 1897.
+This replaced a 1732 building that itself had replaced the earlier medieval church.
 The church is Grade II listed building.